cisco-open/flame/docs/03-fiab.md

 ```
 This command will show containers within the minikube.

-In order to build fledge container image, run the following:
+In order to build flame container image, run the following:
 ```
 ./build-image.sh
 ```